 Over the years Wishing Star Foundation changed “terminally ill” to “life-threatening illnesses” which opened the wish program to more children whose lives were in turmoil due to consuming illnesses.

 Spokane’s Q-6 TV and radio talk show, hosted by Mike Moran, raised the public’s awareness of Wishing Star Foundation.
-Another Spokane citizen, Nancy Benthin, a lady generous with her time and energy, did so much to raise funds and awareness too.
+Another Spokane citizen, Nancy Benthin, a lady generous with her time and energy, did so much to raise funds and awareness also.
 Through the awareness and efforts of these people, the foundation received its first check, $1,000.
-I looked at the check and all the zeros, I thought that my eyes were playing tricks on me.
 This generous gift made it possible for the foundation to start the wish granting process.
-I have been so grateful for the trust people put in what we were trying to accomplish.
-We granted two wishes within a couple of weeks of each other.
-I am grateful to the following people for serving as charter members on the Board of Directors.
+Wishing Star granted two wishes within a couple of weeks of each other.
+Soon after a Board of Directors was established.
 The first meetings were held at the kitchen table of Karen Huber, of Coeur d’Alene, over cookies and tea.
 Jeri Hershberger of Spokane, Nancy Barr of Coeur d’Alene, and Ed Kurowski of Coeur d’Alene were the other chartered members.
-Organizing a new non-profit involved so many steps.
-Everyone worked very hard!
-As word got out, calls from people wanting to help were coming in from all over Idaho and Eastern Washington.
+As word got out, Wishing Star received calls from people wanting to help from all over Idaho and Eastern Washington.
 It was decided that Wishing Star Foundation would develop chapters and a program was created.
 People came forth from various areas to start chapters that would assist with fundraising and with wishes from their areas.
 A training program was developed as the first chapters were formed in Moscow/Lewiston area and in Coeur d’Alene by the volunteers of the GTE Telephone Pioneers.